Master Nonverbal Communication: Top 10 Types

 However, this type of nonverbal communication is complex and multi-faceted.
 There is an entire industry dedicated to understanding, interpreting, and mastering body language.
 The movements can be quite subtle and occur both consciously and subconsciously.

 Beyond that, discernment of body language can be somewhat controversial.
 For example, for many years postures such as arm-crossing and leg-crossing have been over-interpreted as defensive.
-More recent research shows these are more likely based on subconscious mirroring behaviors.
+Recent research shows that these nonverbal communication examples are more likely based on subconscious mirroring behaviors.

 2. Posture